-- The City's primary revenue source, the municipal sales and use tax, in fiscal year 2022/2023, exceeded the prior year by 6.25 percent, due to continued increased collection of sales and use tax resulting from a good economic climate.
-Moore is more fortunate than other municipalities to have several large box stores that the community and people outside our community continue to support. - The unemployment rate for the City of Moore at June 30 was 2.6 percent, which is a decrease of .5 percent from a year ago.
-This is below the State's average unemployment rate of 2.7 percent and below the national average rate of 3.6 percent.
-Unemployment has returned to its prepandemic rates. - In November 2022 the City issued a \$3,570,000 Sales Tax Note to enable the City to start work on an expansion of the Station.
-This note was issued after the project was approved by the voters earlier in November 2022. - The GO Bond projects passed by voters in June 2018 continue to progress.
-Work is complete on the SW 34th Street widening project between Telephone Road and Santa Fe and the drainage channel between NW 12th and SW 4th.
-The Council has awarded a construction contract for Eastern Avenue between SE 4th & SE 19th and construction should be complete in early 2024.
+- The City's primary revenue source, the municipal sales and use tax, in fiscal year 2023/2024, decreased from the prior year by \$300,000 or .7 percent.
+The economy is stable, but there is no significant growth.
+Moore is more fortunate than other municipalities to have several large box stores that create a retail hub for the community and people outside our community continue to support and lessen the effects of a no growth economy. - The unemployment rate for the City of Moore at June 30 was 3.0 percent, which is an increase of .4 percent from a year ago.
+This is below the State's average unemployment rate of 3.4 percent and below the national average rate of 4.1 percent.
+Unemployment has returned to its pre-pandemic rates. - In November 2022 the City issued a \$3,570,000 Sales Tax Note to enable the City to start work on an expansion of the Station.
+This project is complete. - The GO Bond projects passed by voters in June 2018 continue to progress.
+Work is complete on the SW 34th Street widening project between Telephone Road and Santa Fe, a street resurfacing and sidewalk construction for Eastern Avenue between SE4th and SE 19th, and the drainage channel between NW 12th and SW 4th.
 The City was awarded additional funding from the Association of Central Oklahoma Governments (ACOG) for Eastern Avenue between NE 9th to SE 4th and this project is now in the final design phase.
-ACOG also awarded the City additional funding on the reconstruction of NE 12th between Eastern and I-35 and the preliminary plans are currently being reviewed by the Oklahoma Department of Transportation.
-The 4th Street railroad underpass plans (90%) are currently being reviewed by BNSF Railway with right-of-way acquisition and utility relocates continuing.
+ACOG also awarded the City additional funding on the reconstruction of NE 12th between Eastern and I-35 and these plans are 60% complete.
+ODOT has approved the construction contracts for the 4th Street railroad underpass project.
 Reconstruction of Turner Ave has been completed from SE 4th St. to Main St. and will be used as the detour road while the underpass project is under construction.
-The underpass project is scheduled to begin by the summer of 2024.
+Construction for the underpass project is scheduled to begin in early 2025.